AxisCommunications/acap-native-sdk-examples/web-server/README.md

 The Web Server can be accessed from a Web Browser through the Apache Server in the device using an extension to the device web URL (i.e http://<AXIS_DEVICE_IP>/local/list/my_web_server)

-# Start your application from command line
+# Start your application from command-line

-As an alternative the application can be started, stopped and removed from command line using following commands:
+As an alternative the application can be started, stopped and removed from command-line using following commands:

 ```sh
 docker run --rm web-server:$ARCH eap-install.sh $AXIS_DEVICE_IP $PASS start